sebamar88/sdd-core/README.md

 - proving that tests ran, rather than saying they did
 - keeping specs in sync when behavior changes

-ProofKit turns "the agent said it passed" into structured, checksummed evidence stored in your repository.
+RunProof turns "the agent said it passed" into structured, checksummed evidence stored in your repository.
 No lock-in.
 No operating-system lock-in.
 The workflow state is explicit, versioned, and repository-native in `.sdd/state.json`.

 ---